GAW Industrieholding is a medium-sized industrial group with a focus on industrial leadership and the long-term development of its group companies.

 The GAW Group is a group of technology companies operating worldwide focussing on paper-, plastics industry and automation.

-The overall portfolio of the GAW Group includes plant construction, products and industrial services, and serves nine essential markets in almost every region of the world: plastics, paper, automotive, chemicals, infrastructure, building materials, food, medical engineering and optoelectronics.
+The overall portfolio of the GAW Group includes plant construction, products and industrial services, and serves nine essential markets in almost every region of the world: plastics, paper, automotive, chemicals, infrastructure, building materials, food, medical engineering and infrastructure.

 As a worldwide operating company network for industrial plant and mechanical engineering construction, GAW Group offers innovative and customized designed complete solutions all from one hand.
 The grouping of resources in the company network creates valuable synergies, for the advantage of our customers.